OttScott/distract-me-not-plus/CI-CD-DOCUMENTATION.md

 ---

-This CI/CD pipeline ensures the Distract Me Not extension maintains high quality, security, and reliability standards throughout its development lifecycle.
+This CI/CD pipeline ensures the Distract Me Not Plus extension maintains high quality, security, and reliability standards throughout its development lifecycle.